 Opening the Case

-Remove J1 ribbon cable and J2 speaker cable to separate the screen and front panel from rear section of the case.
+Remove the J1 ribbon cable and the J2 speaker cable to separate the screen and front panel from the rear section of the case.

 Back section Disassembly

-Remove four screws from speaker assembly and two pieces of conductive tape.
+Remove four screws from the speaker assembly and two pieces of conductive tape.

 Slide the speaker out of the rear enclosure.